A Manitoban's Guide to Sunset Country

 A: Well, it's the area of Ontario that most Manitoba folks refer to as "Northwestern Ontario" - you see us on your nightly weather reports on TV.
 We're your next-door neighbours and our historical ties are strong.
 The Ontario-Manitoba border is just a 1 hour and15-minute drive from Winnipeg and then the fun begins from there.

-Sunset Country gets its name from the fact we are the last part of Ontario where the sun sets each day - hence Ontario's Sunset Country.
-Our southern border is with the US state of Minnesota and our eastern boundary is roughly in line with Upsala, Ontario.
-The Sunset Country region extends north all the way to Hudson Bay covering about 100,000 square kilometres in total!
+Sunset Country gets its name from the fact that we are the last part of Ontario where the sun sets each day—hence Ontario's Sunset Country.
+Our southern border is with the US state of Minnesota, and our eastern boundary is roughly in line with Upsala, Ontario.
+The Sunset Country region extends north all the way to Hudson Bay, covering about 100,000 square kilometres in total!

 Q: What accommodation options are available?